An infinite line (1km)

 An Infinite Line (1km) reflects my ongoing exploration of infinity.
-It reaches out to encompass questions related to the divisibility of space and matter, touching on particle physics and astronomy, Zeno’s philosophical paradoxes on infinity and Georg Cantor’s mathematical infinities.
+Encompassing questions related to the divisibility of space and matter, the work touches on particle physics and astronomy, Zeno’s philosophical paradoxes on infinity and Georg Cantor’s mathematical infinities.

 The work considers the idea that any line can be divided into an infinite number of infinitesimal parts.
 To clarify this, think of dividing a line in half, then divide each of those halves in half again, and so on endlessly; the line segments become infinitely many and their size becomes infinitesimal as they move toward, but never actually reach, zero.